Short answer: just about anything you can do with another major, and very possibly with a head start.

-If you're majoring, or thinking of majoring, in philosophy and would like to start exploring career options, you might have a look at Employability: Where next?
+To start exploring career options even before you graduate, have a look at Employability: Where next?
 Unlocking the potential of your philosophy degree.
-This comprehensive document, produced by the UK Higher Education Committee, includes a market-oriented analysis of the skills honed by philosophy, a survey of needs among employers in various sectors, strategies for optimizing your pitch to potential employers, and instructive case studies.
+This comprehensive analysis, produced by the UK Higher Education Committee, includes a market-oriented review of the skills honed by philosophy, a survey of needs among employers in various sectors, strategies for optimizing your pitch to potential employers, and instructive case studies.
 A bit of preparation now can go a long way toward easing your transition to a career later.